Elliptic complex on the Grassmannian of oriented 2-planes: Elliptic complex on

 \section{Elliptic complex on $\rgr$}

-There is (see Theorem \ref{thm pcs quotient sc to rgr}) a homogeneous PCS-structure of Grassmannian type $(\cG_0,\rgr,p_0,\theta)$ on the Grassmannian $\rgr$ of oriented 2-planed in $\R^{n+2}$ which descends from the homogeneous Lie contact structure of type $(\G,\gP)$ on $\sv$.
-The bundle $\cG_0\ra\rgr$ lifts (see Theorem \ref{thm descended complex}) to a $\G_0^c$-principal bundle $\cG_0^c\ra\rgr$ such that the associated determinant circle bundle is $q:\sv\ra\rgr$.
-The circle bundle admits a compatible principal connection such that the unique Lie contact structure of type $(\tilde\G,\tilde\gP)$ on $\sv$ from Theorem \ref{thm compatible G0c structure} is the standard one.
-The application of Theorem \ref{thm descending} to the 2-Dirac complex induces the complex of invariant differential operators on $\rgr$ that starts with the 2-Dirac operator associated to the $\G_0^c$-structure from Introduction.
-The descended complex (see Theorem \ref{thm ellipticity and index}) is elliptic and its index is zero.
+In Section \ref{section final} we will prove the main result of this article.
+We will show (see Proposition \ref{thm pcs quotient sc to rgr}) that there is a homogeneous PCS-structure of Grassmannian type on the Grassmannian $\rgr$ of oriented 2-planes in $\R^{n+2}$ which descends from the homogeneous Lie contact structure of type $(\G,\gP)$ on $\sv$.
+Application of Theorem \ref{thm descending} to the 2-Dirac complex induces (see Theorem \ref{thm descended complex}) the complex of invariant differential operators on $\rgr$ that starts with the 2-Dirac operator associated to a $\G_0^c$-structure as outlined in Introduction.
+The descended complex is (see Theorem \ref{thm ellipticity and index}) elliptic and its index is zero.